-Photos from the 2024 Washingtonians of the Year Celebration - Washingtonian
+Photos From the 2024 Washingtonians of the Year Event - Washingtonian

 Elizabeth O’Donnell – Founder of Aaliyah in Action

-Thank you to our vendor partners, The Willard InterContinental and TreBella Events LLC.
+Thank you to our vendor partners, The Willard InterContinental and TreBella Events.

 Photography by Daniel Swartz and Magdalena Papaioannou